ZilchEngine/ZilchDocs/zilch_documentation/handles.markdown

  - Or state->AllocateDefaultConstructedHeapObject
 - //StackManager//:
  - One exists per ExecutableState (because each state has its own stack)
- - Does not allow deleting (can’t delete stack memory)
+ - Does not allow deleting (can't delete stack memory)
  - Safely nulls out all other handles to the same object when the stack returns
  - Used any time a struct is created on the stack (local keyword)
 - //PointerManager//: